Formation Of Anders Army

 Anders memoirs indicate that on 8th September 1941 the first employees of the headquarters of the divisions and partly of the army headquarters headed by Generals Boruta and Tokarzhevsky departed from the airfield in Moscow to their permanent HQ, Buzuluk.

-The memoirs state that the command of the Polish Army was stationed near Buzuluk, a few kilometers from Kuibyshev.
+The memoirs state that the command of the Polish Army (Anders Army) was stationed near Buzuluk, a few kilometers from Kuibyshev.

 At that time Buzuluk was a small, clean, quaint town like most other small towns.
 It comprised of small brick houses of up to 2 storeys high.
 The side streets had lovely gardens and the main street was paved, even electric lighting was present in the town.
 It was a beautiful, calm, quiet and quaint city.

-So you can imagine the impact it made on the small town when the Polish army recruits started arriving en masse!
+So you can imagine the impact it made on the small town when the Anders Army recruits started arriving en masse!

 Forming of Anders Army at Buzuluk 1941